 FOODS THAT SUPPORT THE MIND HEALTH

-The new understanding of the gut-brain axis function, connecting the enteric nervous system (the neurones that govern the gastrointestinal tract) with the central nervous system gained a lot of interest in our house since we are confronting with generalised anxiety and useless allopathic drug addiction.
+The new understanding of the gut-brain axis function, connecting the enteric nervous system (the neurons that govern the gastrointestinal tract) with the central nervous system gained a lot of interest in our house since we are confronting with generalized anxiety and useless allopathic drug addiction.

 Finding the real root of the problem and treating it in a gentle, holistic way, rather than rushing to psychiatrist prescribed antidepressants and benzodiazepines is a path we wish we had take in the first place.

 If you are facing mind health issues and sleep disorder, consider changing your lifestyle and the way you eat before going for allopath medicine.
 Most usually, anxiety, depression and sleep issues are the result of imbalances of the gut microbiome, due to poor nutritional food ingestion, gluten intolerance or heavy metals accumulations.
 Make sure to also read my post on how to restore gut health naturally.